 The pubs located in and around Chinatown in Sydney tend to be pretty down to earth – but of the choices, our favourite is The Palace located just to the east of Chinatown.

-It’s got lots of outside seating that gets the sun in the early evening (rare, despite how sunny it is here), it’s great for people watching – and their $12 jugs of Tiger (a jug is roughly two pints) is one of the best beer deals in Sydney.
+It’s got lots of outside seating that gets the sun in the early evening (rare, despite how sunny it is here), it’s great for people watching – and their jugs of beer for around $13 (a jug is roughly two pints) is one of the best beer deals in Sydney.

 If you prefer to sit inside, there’s two main bars and this indoor but outdoor area out back!